Access to information

 Section 41 of the GIPA Act lists the formal requirements for making a valid access application:

-- it must be in writing using the Access to Information - Formal Access Application Form is on our A-Z form list and sent to or lodged at Council;
+- it must be in writing using the Access to Information - Formal Access Application Form and sent to or lodged at Council;

 - it must clearly indicate that it is an access application made under the GIPA Act;